 IRS Lien Subordination refers to a process by which a previously filed IRS tax lien can be moved lower in priority, allowing other creditors to move ahead in the payment line.
 This means that while the tax lien still exists, other creditors can receive payment first from the proceeds of the property.

 Lien subordination is not automatic or necessarily easy to obtain.
-It requires filing an application with the Internal Revenue Service (IRS), along with a compelling reason why subordination would be in the government’s best interest.
+It requires applying to the Internal Revenue Service (IRS), along with a compelling reason why subordination would be in the government’s best interest.
 It’s in the government’s best interest when lien subordination will help collect the taxes owed.
-This standard is met when the IRS will receive the proceeds from new financing, or the lien subordination will enable the taxpayer to increase the monthly installment payments.
+This standard is met when the IRS receives the proceeds from new financing, or the lien subordination enables the taxpayer to increase the monthly installment payments.

 Why is IRS Lien Subordination Important?